Attention Deficit Hyperactivity Disorder (ADHD)

 Empowerment

-If your child is diagnosed with ADHD, your health care professional will discuss treatments, which may include medications.
-It is helpful to hear about all the options and their success rate and side effects and make an informed decision with your child and health care professional.
+If your child is diagnosed with ADHD, your healthcare professional will talk with you about treatment options.
+This may include medication and other support.
+It’s helpful to learn about the benefits and possible side effects, so you can make the best decision together with your child and their care team.

 Famous people with ADHD